Generate a Management Token

 Now, you can use the generated token to make authorized Content Management API requests at the stack level.

-Note: At a time, you can generate a maximum of 10 valid management tokens for a specific stack within your organization.
-Now, if you already have 10 valid tokens, creating a new management token will automatically cause the oldest management token to expire without warning.
+Note: You can generate a maximum of 10 management tokens for a specific stack within your organization.

 Let's see how to create a management token.